 Speaking at the G7 summit in the UK, Mr Biden said: "We believe that Nato is vital to our ability to maintain American security."

-US President Donald Trump believes Europe's Nato members are not spending enough to support the alliance, and are relying on the US to shoulder the burden.
+Former President Donald Trump regularly criticised Nato members in Europe for not spending enough to support the alliance, relying on the US to shoulder the burden.

 But the US is a global superpower, with military commitments around the world, not just to Nato, and it also accounted for more than half of the combined GDP of all Nato members in 2020.